haxdds/fischer/README.md

 developed under the *Model-View-Controller (MVC)* design pattern.
 There are also some uses of the *factory* design pattern.
 The goal is to hopefully use machine learning algorithms to play chess instead of using the traditional brute force method of searching a decision tree.
-As of now, supervised learning by artificial neural networks seems to be the way of attacking this problem.

 ## Goals
 > The primary goal of this project is to create well organized and well documented software.